Why do you love reading?

 For you, why is it important to read books by or about women?

-What about you as a reader are you looking forward to sharing on Reading Women?
+What types of books are you looking forward to sharing on Reading Women?

-What are you most excited for about joining the RW team?
+What most excites you about joining the RW team?